 Particularly not after Barty Crouch Jr inadvertently(?) made a general stand-by announcement by sending up the Dark Mark at the Quidditch World Cup.

-And yet it was almost certainly at the World Cup that Lucius first made contact with Rita Skeeter, and set up the projected smear campaign against both Dumbledore and Potter.
+And yet it was almost certainly at the World Cup that Lucius made contact with Rita Skeeter, and set up the projected smear campaign against both Dumbledore and Potter.
 He did not cancel this campaign once the Dark Mark was sent up.
 In fact, it is possible that he may have only set it in motion after Crouch did so.
 The campaign was already in play before the representatives of the visiting Schools even reached Britain.
 And it escalated over the course of the year.
 So just what was Malfoy playing at?

 The Slytherins in Draco’s year were obviously instructed to cooperate with Rita, and vice versa, and the purpose of the campaign appears to have been, on the surface, to discredit Dumbledore and Harry before they had anything to say on the subject of the Dark Lord or his return, and, in the background, to continue to drive the wedge between Fudge and Dumbledore.
-One suspects that this wedge had been inserted during the year that Fudge was surrounding himself with Dementors, and it appears to be evident (after the fact) that Malfoy had already managed to suborn Dolores Umbridge during the course of Year 3 when he was running in and out of the Ministry agitating over Draco’s injury by a hippogryff.
+One reflects that this wedge had probably been inserted during the year that Fudge was surrounding himself with Dementors, and it appears to be evident (after the fact) that Malfoy had already managed to suborn Dolores Umbridge during the course of Year 3 when he was running in and out of the Ministry agitating over Draco’s injury by a hippogryff.
 Umbridge was obviously never a supporter of Dumbledore, or his outdated inclusionary views, and would have readily allied herself with Malfoy.

 However, by launching that smear campaign and sticking to it we can see that Malfoy had devised a multi-purpose resource which could have been deployed profitably either by the Dark Lord or himself.
 If Voldemort chose to make use of it, it would pass for a “welcome home” gift.
 And might partially off-set the loss of that Diary.
 Indeed, we are forced to conclude it did.